turquoisemelon/unbiasify/README.md

 # How to use

-## Linkedin
-Linkedin is currently the main use for unbiasify - and it's super simple to get started.

 After you have installed the extension you should be able to see a little unbiasify in your extensions list beside your address bar

 <img src="icon.png" height="25">